hyperledger/iroha-2-docs/src/guide/advanced/isi.md

 ### Consensus

-Each time you send a transaction to Iroha, it gets put into a queue, and when it's time to produce a new block, the queue is emptied, and the consensus process begins.
+Each time you send a transaction to Iroha, it gets put into a queue.
+When it's time to produce a new block, the queue is emptied, and the consensus process begins.
 This process is equal parts common sense and black magic[^1].